Peter Sutcliffe: Byford Report

-The Inspector of Constabulary Lawrence Byford's 1981 report of an official inquiry into the Ripper case was not released by the Home Office until 1 June 2006.
+The Inspector of Constabulary Lawrence Byford's 1982 report of an official inquiry into the Ripper investigation was not released by the Home Office until 1 June 2006.
 The sections "Description of suspects, photofits and other assaults" and parts of the section on Sutcliffe's "immediate associates" were not disclosed by the Home Office.
 The Byford Report's major findings were contained in a summary published by the Home Secretary, William Whitelaw, disclosing for the first time precise details of the bungled investigation.
 Byford noted delays in following up crucial tip-offs from Birdsall, who sent an anonymous letter to the police on 25 November 1980.
 The letter stated that Birdsall had good reason to know the identity of the man sought in the Ripper case, describing him as someone who had dealings with prostitutes and a particular interest in them.
 The letter provided the name and address: Peter Sutcliffe, 5 Garden Lane, Heaton, Bradford, Clarkes Trans, Shipley.

-Birdsall visited the Bradford police station the day after sending his letter to reiterate his suspicions about Sutcliffe.
+Birdsall visited Bradford police station the day after sending his letter to reiterate his suspicions about Sutcliffe.
 He mentioned that he was with Sutcliffe when he exited a car to pursue a woman after an argument at a bar in Halifax on 15 August 1975, which coincided with the Olive Smelt attack.
 A report compiled during this visit was lost, despite a comprehensive search conducted after Sutcliffe's arrest, as noted in the Byford Report.
 Byford indicated that the failure to act on Birdsall's anonymous letter and his visit to the police station exemplified the declining efficiency of the major incident room.
 This oversight allowed Sutcliffe to remain at liberty for over a month when he could potentially have been in custody.
 Fortunately, there is no evidence to suggest he committed any further murders during that time.